 Shaffer was also named First Team All-B1G.

 Blohm is the first Maryland player to be named Big Ten Freshman of the Year.
-The southpaw led the conference in victories (8), as well as having the most wins of any freshman in the nation.
+The southpaw led the conference in victories (8), as well as having the third-most wins of any freshman in the nation.
 The Severna Park, Md., native was a mainstay in the Terps’ weekend rotation for the entire season, earning the Sunday starting role during the first weekend of the season, and moving to the Saturday starting role after two weeks of Big Ten play.

 Blohm finished 8-6 with a 3.46 ERA, striking out 57 and walking 28 in 67.2 innings-pitched.
 His opponents’ batting average of .228 ranked sixth in the conference and was best among freshman.
 He tied for 12th in the conference in strikeouts (57), a mark that was also best among freshman.